Digital platforms, robust ICT infra helped reduce pandemic hardships: President

 India has been at the forefront in implementing and adopting modern technologies in different sectors and at all levels of governance.

 “We have to keep challenging ourselves to deliver innovative solutions to improve the ease of living for all citizens,” he added.
-(AGENCIES)
+(PTI)

 Digital platforms, robust ICT infra helped reduce pandemic hardships: President

-NEW DELHI : Proactive implementation of digital platforms such as Aarogya Setu and e-Office backed by robust ICT infrastructure has helped the country reduce the pandemic hardships, President Ram Nath Kovind said on Wednesday.
+NEW DELHI, Dec 30: Proactive implementation of digital platforms such as Aarogya Setu and e-Office backed by robust ICT infrastructure has helped the country reduce the pandemic hardships, President Ram Nath Kovind said on Wednesday.